-Interest and similar income consists of interest income on loans and receivables, interest-bearing securities, as well as commissions having an interest nature, penalty interest on early redemptions, premiums and discounts.
+Interest and similar income consists of interest income on loans and receivables, interest-bearing securities, cash, cash equivalents and deposits at the Central Bank, as well as commissions having an interest nature, penalty interest on early redemptions (to which hedge accounting is not applied), premiums and discounts.
 Premiums and discounts on loans and receivables carried at amortized cost are recognized using the effective interest method, together with the relevant interest income.
+Interest and similar income excludes amounts received from prepayment of financial instruments subject to hedge accounting and includes negative interest expense.

 Interest and similar expense consists of interest expense on liabilities, whether or not embodied in debt securities, derivatives, as well as commissions having an interest nature, penalty interest on early redemptions, premiums and discounts.
 Premiums and discounts on debts, whether or not embodied in debt securities, not carried at fair value are recognized using the effective interest method, together with the relevant interest expense.
+Interest and similar expense also consists of negative interest income.
+Interest and similar expense excludes amounts received from prepayment of financial instruments subject to hedge accounting and includes negative interest expense.